tofflemire/saphires/docs/source/install.rst

 Installation
 ************

-SAPHIRES has the following third-party dependenceies:
+SAPHIRES has the following third-party dependencies:

 * matplotlib
 * numpy